ColinEberhardt/assemblyscript-temporal/README.md

 ## assemblyscript-temporal

-An implementation of temporal within AssemblyScript, with an initial focus on non-timezone-aware classes and functionality.
+An implementation of [TC39 Temporal}(https://github.com/tc39/proposal-temporal) for AssemblyScript, with an focus on non-timezone-aware classes and functionality.

 ### Why?

 AssemblyScript has minimal `Date` support, however, the JS Date API itself is terrible and people tend not to use it that often.
 As a result libraries like moment / luxon have become staple replacements.
 However, there is now a [relatively mature TC39 proposal](https://github.com/tc39/proposal-temporal) that adds greatly improved date support to JS.
-The goal of this project is to implement Temporal for AssemblyScript.

 ### Usage